What sanctions could Russia face if it invades Ukraine?

 Previously, the US has suspended financial institutions from dollar clearing for allegedly violating sanctions against Iran, Sudan and other countries.

-Mr Biden indicated to reporters that cutting off Russia and its citizens’ ability to deal in dollars was one of the options the US was studying.
+US president Joe Biden indicated to reporters that cutting off Russia and its citizens’ ability to deal in dollars was one of the options his country was considering.

 Export controls